Gautam Adani: Bhagalpur land allocation

 In September 2025, the Indian National Congress accused the Central Government of "gifting" 1,050 acres of land in Pirpainti, Bhagalpur district, Bihar, to Adani Power Limited for a thermal power plant project under highly favourable terms.
 The claim is that the land was leased for Re 1 per year for a period of 33 years, and included about ten lakh trees growing on that land.

+Carmichael coal mine project

+Adani's Carmichael coal mine project in Queensland, Australia has faced a decade of protests, environmental concerns regarding the Great Barrier Reef and groundwater, and legal challenges.
+Critics, including activist groups and indigenous custodians, have cited concerns over financial transparency, environmental destruction, and alleged harassment.
+Adani has described the experience as a "decade-long battle" and a "defining test of resilience," arguing that the project was misrepresented and that the group faced unfair, coordinated resistance.